Divine Deablo

 Divine Ahmad Deablo (born August 17, 1998) is an American professional football linebacker for the Atlanta Falcons of the National Football League (NFL).
-He played college football for the Virginia Tech Hokies and was selected by the Raiders in the third round of the 2021 NFL draft.
+Originally a wide receiver, he converted to safety at Virginia Tech, where he earned first-team All-ACC honors in 2020.
+The Las Vegas Raiders selected him in the third round of the 2021 NFL draft, and he transitioned to linebacker after entering the NFL.
+After four seasons with Las Vegas, he signed with Atlanta in 2025.

 Early life

 Deablo grew up in Winston-Salem, North Carolina, and attended Mount Tabor High School.
 He was named All-Central Piedmont Conference at wide receiver in each of his final three seasons as well as All-Northwest North Carolina in his senior season after averaging 21 yards per reception with 10 touchdown receptions.
 As a senior, Deablo committed to play college football at Virginia Tech over offers from North Carolina and N.C.
 State.

 College career

-Deablo was a member of the Virginia Tech Hokies for five seasons.
-He played in all of the team's games as a true freshman, playing mostly on special teams and catching one pass for eight yards.
-Following his freshman year, Deablo moved to the safety position from wide receiver.
-Deablo saw significant playing time in the Hokies defensive backfield rotation to start his sophomore year before suffering a foot injury in the fourth game of the season and using a medical redshirt.
+Deablo played for the Virginia Tech Hokies from 2016 to 2020.
+As a true freshman in 2016, he appeared in all 14 games, playing primarily on special teams and catching one pass for eight yards.
+Before the 2017 season, he moved from wide receiver to safety.
+He played in four games before suffering a season-ending foot injury and was granted a medical redshirt.

-Deablo finished his redshirt junior season as Virginia Tech's second-leading tackler with 84.
-He was also named the Atlantic Coast Conference (ACC) Defensive Back of the Week in week 10 after recovering a fumble and returning it 98 yards for a touchdown against Notre Dame.
-As a redshirt senior, Deablo had 55 tackles with four interceptions and four passes broken up and was named first-team All-ACC.
+In 2018, Deablo started 11 games at safety and recorded 55 tackles, two passes defended, and one fumble recovery.
+He started all 13 games in 2019 and finished second on the team with a career-high 84 tackles.
+Against Notre Dame, he returned a fumble 98 yards for a touchdown and was named Atlantic Coast Conference (ACC) Defensive Back of the Week.

+In 2020, Deablo recorded 55 tackles and four interceptions, tying for the ACC lead, and was named first-team All-ACC.
+He finished his Virginia Tech career with 206 tackles and six interceptions in 51 games, including 39 starts.